join our guide team!

 • Have some self-awareness of abilities and limitations.

-• Be passionate about the outdoors and increasing access to the outdoors for all people.
+• Be passionate about increasing access to the outdoors for all people.

-• Ability to work with a variety of people, provide a welcoming presence, and help navigate conflict in a group.
+• Ability to work with a variety of people, provide a welcoming presence, and help navigate conflict in a group and engage in our cultural responsiveness work.

 • Alignment with Wild Grief values, mission, and vision.